hedlhedl/CleaningData/Codebook.md

 ## Data structure
 1. Each row is the measurement data (mean and std) for each measured activity
+2. First column "Subject" indicates the individual tag performing the activity
-2. First column "Activity" indicates the kind of activity being measured
+3. Second column "Activity" indicates the kind of activity being measured

 ##Run_analysis.R processes the data in the following order:
 1. read all data from downloaded files